wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/5-exercise-commands-dialogs.md

 ### Add the MessageComposeCommandSurface extension point

 Locate the line in the manifest that reads `</DesktopFormFactor>`.
-Immediately before this line, insert the following XML markup.
-Note the following about this markup:
+Immediately before this line, insert the following XML markup:

-- The `ExtensionPoint` with `xsi:type="MessageComposeCommandSurface"` indicates that you're defining buttons to add to the compose message window.
-- By using an `OfficeTab` element with `id="TabDefault"`, you're indicating you want to add the buttons to the default tab on the ribbon.
-- The `Group` element defines the grouping for the new buttons, with a label set by the `groupLabel` resource.
-- The first `Control` element contains an `Action` element with `xsi:type="ShowTaskPane"`, so this button opens a task pane.
-- The second `Control` element contains an `Action` element with `xsi:type="ExecuteFunction"`, so this button invokes a JavaScript function contained in the function file.

 ```xml
 <!-- Message Compose -->